-Pleural plaque is a direct result of asbestos exposure.
-While this form of fibrous deposit is benign on its own, pleural plaque can be a leading indicator of a severe disease like asbestosis, bronchial carcinoma or malignant mesothelioma.
-Now those are scary diseases!
-Physicians who spot pleural plaque deposits automatically investigate for other diseases caused by asbestos exposure that could be life-threatening.
+Pleural plaques are a direct result of asbestos exposure.
+While this form of fibrous deposit is benign on its own, pleural plaques can be a leading indicator of a severe disease like asbestosis, bronchial carcinoma or malignant mesothelioma.
+Physicians who spot pleural plaques automatically investigate for other diseases caused by asbestos exposure that could be life-threatening.

-Pleural plaque deposits are not malignant tumors.
+Pleural plaques are not malignant tumors.
 They never will become anything more than benign calcifications that often disappear on their own.
-Pleural plaque forms as part of a natural immune system response to foreign body invasions such as asbestos fibers.
+Pleural plaques form as part of a natural immune system response to foreign body invasions such as asbestos fibers.
 That could be from directly inhaling or ingesting asbestos particles.
-Or pleural plaque formations can occur as part of a complex transfer of asbestos fibers throughout the lymphatic system.
+Pleural plaques can also form as part of a complex transfer of asbestos fibers throughout the lymphatic system.

-Like all asbestos-related health issues, pleural plaque build-up has a lengthy latency period.
+Like all asbestos-related health issues, the build-up of pleural plaques has a lengthy latency period.
 Plaque can form a decade or more after initial exposure to asbestos.
 These deposits sometimes disappear after a short time, or they can remain in the pleural tissues forever.
-Pleural plaque spots vary in number, size and location.
-There is no observed consistency in pleural plaque deposits from patient to patient.
+Pleural plaques vary in number, size and location.
+There is no observed consistency in pleural plaques from patient to patient.

 This irregularity creates confusion for medical professionals attempting to read imagery.
-Pleural plaque deposits aren’t always asbestos-related.
+Pleural plaques aren’t always asbestos-related.
 They can form after thoracic trauma injury or from previous respiratory ailments like tuberculosis and bronchitis.
-X-Rays are a primary means of detecting pleural plaque.
+X-Rays are a primary means of detecting pleural plaques.
 Doctors usually discover or identify it when attempting to diagnose other conditions that manifest with chest discomfort symptoms.

-Pleural plaque is an asymptomatic condition.
+Pleural plaques are an asymptomatic condition.
 Rarely are there any direct calcified collagen deposit symptoms unless the deposits are so large that they interfere with the pleural diaphragm and create irregular breathing.
 Chest pain usually accompanies that condition and almost always indicates other health issues.

-Today, computed tomography (CT) scans are the most effective method of detecting and diagnosing pleural plaque.
+Today, computed tomography (CT) scans are the most effective method of detecting and diagnosing pleural plaques.
 CT scans build a cross-sectional or 3D-like model of the pleural cavity.
 They paint a complete picture of the body’s inside without having to do invasive surgery.
-If a doctor identifies pleural plaque deposits with no other issue, no treatment is necessary, as the condition is harmless.
+If a doctor identifies pleural plaques with no other issue, no treatment is necessary, as the condition is harmless.

-Medical reports in the National Cancer Institute Journal show a clear asbestos exposure link on latency periods for pleural plaque cases.
-Patients experiencing less than ten years of asbestos exposure had a low incidence of developing pleural plaque.
-Approximately 7 percent of exposed people showed any sign of calcified collagen.
+Medical reports in the National Cancer Institute Journal show a clear asbestos exposure link on latency periods for pleural plaques.
+Patients experiencing less than ten years of asbestos exposure had a low incidence of developing pleural plaques.
+Approximately 7% of exposed people showed any sign of calcified collagen.
 Those figures drastically rose proportionately to the duration of exposure.
-50 percent of people with 40 years of exposure time had identifiable plaque deposits.
+50% of people with 40 years of exposure time had identifiable plaque deposits.

 One can classify asbestos fibers according to their physical characteristics.
 Serpentine asbestos particles like chrysotile fibers are twisted and soft while amphibole asbestos fibers microscopically appear as hard crystals with needle-like spikes.
 The amphibole group includes crocidolite fibers which are considered the most deadly as well as amosite, transite, actinolite and anthophyllite fibers.

-Fortunately, many of the millions of Americans exposed to asbestos materials developed little more than a pleural plaque.
-Unfortunately, hundreds of thousands became seriously ill after prolonged asbestos exposure and died of diseases like lung cancer, asbestosis, and mesothelioma.
+Fortunately, many of the millions of Americans exposed to asbestos materials developed little more than pleural plaques.
+Unfortunately, hundreds of thousands became seriously ill after prolonged asbestos exposure and died of diseases like lung cancer, asbestosis and mesothelioma.
 And many Americans currently live with the possibility of developing deadly diseases caused by asbestos exposure.

-Pleural plaque deposits aren’t considering a debilitating or dangerous disorder.
-No one has ever died directly from pleural plaque, but they certainly have from diseases that calcified collagen build-ups indicate.
+Pleural plaques aren’t considering a debilitating or dangerous disorder.
+No one has ever died directly from pleural plaques, but they certainly have from diseases that calcified collagen build-ups indicate.
 The most common ailment is asbestosis followed by lung cancer.
 Mesothelioma is a rare but deadly tumor network affecting the lung lining or what’s medically known as the mesothelium.

-Taking legal action against negligent asbestos product manufacturers and producers for pleural plaque presence only might be unsuccessful.
-No serious injury occurs strictly from pleural plaque.
-However, pleural plaque is a leading indicator of deadly asbestos-related diseases, and the condition forms part of an overall medical case.
+Taking legal action against negligent asbestos product manufacturers and producers for pleural plaques only might be unsuccessful.
+No serious injury occurs strictly from pleural plaques.
+However, pleural plaques are a leading indicator of deadly asbestos-related diseases, and the condition forms part of an overall medical case.